Brachial Plexus Birth Injury Attorney

 Improper Use of Medical Equipment

-Failure to properly use forceps, vacuums, or other birth-assisting tools.
-These may put excess traction on the head and neck, relative to the shoulders and arms, resulting in brachial plexus injury.
+The failure to properly use forceps, vacuums, or other birth-assisting tools.
+Improperly used, these tools can put excess traction on the head and neck, resulting in brachial plexus injury.

 A newly-born baby lies in a bed with a stuffed animal